cleitonsouza01/trade/README.md

 #>> {'trades': 5.0}
 ```

-Trade objects may include taxes and comissions that are considered by the
+Operation objects may include taxes and comissions that are considered by the
 accumulator when calculating results.

-The Accumulator can also log the accumulated trades and their specific
+The Accumulator can also log the accumulated operations and their results.
-results.

 There are more features, like rating and applying discounts automatically
-to a group of trades, separating daytrades from common trades in a group of
+to a group of operations, separating daytrades from common trades in a group of
-trades, calculating the resulting position from a group of trades and so
+operations, calculating the resulting position from a group of operations and so
 on.
 Check the documentation and the examples for more information on how to
 use the trade module.

 What about compatibility?
 -------------------------
-the trade module is compatible with Python 2.7 and on, including Python 3.x.
+The Python trade module is compatible with Python 2.7 and on, including Python 3.x.

 License